mohamedhassanmus/SAMP/Assets/README.md

 This repository contains the runtime Unity code for [SAMP](https://samp.is.tue.mpg.de/).
 For the training code; please see [Training Code](https://github.com/mohamedhassanmus/SAMP_Training).
 The runtime Unity code is largly based on the code of [Neural State Machine](https://github.com/sebastianstarke/AI4Animation/tree/master/AI4Animation/SIGGRAPH_Asia_2019) by [Sebastian Starke](https://github.com/sebastianstarke).

-## Installation
-Our neural networks are saved as [ONNX models](https://onnx.ai/).
-We use `Barracuda` which is an inference library which can load `ONNX` models in Unity.
-More details about Barracuda [here](https://docs.unity3d.com/Packages/com.unity.barracuda@1.0/manual/index.html).

-To install Barracuda; go to `Header -> Windows -> Package Manager` and do the following in the `Package Manager`:
-- Go to `Advanced` and enable `Show preview packages`.
-- Search for `Barracuda`.
-- Once you find it, click `See all versions`
-- Install version `1.3.2-preview`.
-This project was only tested with this version.
-Newer versions might not work.

 ## Running SAMP
 We provide several demo scenes for testing SAMP.